Devilasa/Moufiltr/README.md

 # 🖱️ MouFiltr – Mouse Input Filter Driver

 MouFiltr is a simple KMDF upper-filter driver for mouse devices on Windows.
-It attaches above the system’s mouclass driver to intercept and modify raw mouse input events.
+It attaches under the system’s mouclass driver to intercept and modify raw mouse input events.

 ## Overview